NABEEL-AHMED-JAMIL/NABEEL-AHMED-JAMIL/README.md

 - 🔭 I’m currently working on an MOI QATAR product.
-- 🌱 I’m currently learning Java and angular.
+- 🌱 I’m currently learning Java and angular or python and aws.
 - 💬 Ask me about Java, Angular, Python, System design, or any tech-related stuff.
 - 😄 Pronouns: He/His